barneyb/johann/documentation/docs/versions/index.md

 Add a `--header` option to `jnc` to emit a Johann source file containing the compilation unit's `pub` declarations (aside from `main`).

+Add a `--strict` option to `jnc` to fail on unknown function calls; you'll need header file(s) for multi-file projects.

 ### `v0.20251106`

 Add a `length` "method" to `StringBuilder`.
 Reinstate `itoa` and add its complement `atoi` as well.